Transfer of Chinese industries to Pakistan: Ahsan directs officials to identify sites for Model SEZs

 Transfer of Chinese industries to Pakistan: Comprehensive roadmap presented to PM

-He warned against any delays in equipping these zones with essential infrastructure and services, stating that negligence in this regard would not be tolerated.
+He warned against any delays in equipping these zones with essential infrastructure and services, stating that negligence in this regard would not be tolerated, the statement read.

 “We will not allow any entity to disrupt the strong bond of Pak-China friendship or hinder our mutual development goals,” he affirmed.